What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Effects of Changing Definition and Orientation

 \subsection{Orientation Effects}

-Since all of our definitions of UDG are derived from surface brightness profiles, a galaxy's status as a UDG is intrinsically dependent on its viewing orientation.
+Since all of our definitions of UDGs are derived from surface brightness profiles, a galaxy's status as a UDG is intrinsically dependent on its viewing orientation.
 It is standard practice when searching for UDGs within simulations to first orient the galaxy to a face-on position \citep{Reff,Tremmel20,Wright21}.
 This, in theory, will maximize the galaxy's effective radius while minimizing its central surface brightness, optimizing its likelihood of being identified as a UDG.
 Here, we study whether this assumption holds true for all galaxies, and how a galaxy's orientation could affect its status as a UDG.
-Some previous studies \citep[e.g.][]{Chan18,Jackson20,CardonaBarrero20} have considered multiple viewing angles (such as the three primary axes or a span of inclinations), but here we consider 288 positions from incremental rotations over 2 axes perpendicular to the line-of-sight (see \ref{subfig:RotationExample} for a visual guide).
-The entirety of these positions detail how the galaxy is viewed from any position in 3-dimensional space.
+Some previous studies \citep[e.g.][]{Chan18,Jackson20,CardonaBarrero20} have considered multiple viewing angles (such as the three primary axes or a span of inclinations), but here we consider 288 positions from incremental rotations over two axes perpendicular to the line of sight (see Figure \ref{subfig:RotationExample} for a visual guide).
+These positions, in their entirety, detail how the galaxy is viewed from any position in 3D space.